-A general elective is a 3-credit course used to fulfill the minimum number of required credits for graduation.
-Almost any course could potentially be taken as a general elective with a few exceptions (http://soe.rutgers.edu/oas/electives).
+A general elective is a 3-credit course used to fulfill the minimum number of required credits for graduation (129 credits).
+Almost any course could potentially be taken as a general elective with a few exceptions (https://soe.rutgers.edu/academics/undergraduate/engineering-curriculum).